Betty Brothers Travel Abroad Scholarship

 Professor Brothers taught Ceramics and Art History from 1969-1990, and served as department chair from 1984-1990.
 She valued travel abroad as an important part of art appreciation and study.
 These scholarships are intended to offset overseas travel expenses for students who share the same passion for learning and understanding of the arts that Betty Brothers did.

-- Be an Art, Fine Art, Art History, Graphic Design, Interior Architecture & Design major who has completed at least one academic year at the Mount.
+- Be an Art, Fine Art, & Graphic Design major who has completed at least one academic year at the Mount.

 - Be In good academic standing.